jhkrug/hw-diag/docs/kubewarden-use-case/kw-arch.md

 title: Kubewarden architecture diagram
 ---

-This diagram is part of the [Kubewarden architecture](https://docs.kubewarden.io/architecture) description.
+The diagram immediately below is part of the [Kubewarden architecture](https://docs.kubewarden.io/architecture) description.

-This is the original diagram from that documentation.
+As far as I am aware it exists only as a PNG.

 <figure>